AdobeDocs/analytics-platform.en/help/use-cases/b2b/b2b-edition/setup.md

 ## Connection

-You setup an account-based connection in Customer Journey Analytics to ingest and join records from event, account, person and SKU datasets.
+Define an account-based connection in Customer Journey Analytics to ingest and join records from the event, account, person and SKU datasets.

-1. Create a new connection in Customer Journey Analyics.
+1. [Create a new connection](/help/connections/create-connection.md) in Customer Journey Analytics.
 1. Enter a descriptive name and description for the connection.
 1. Select ![Building](/help/assets/icons/Building.svg) **[!UICONTROL Account]** as the **[!UICONTROL Primary ID]**.
 1. Select all **[!UICONTROL Optional containers]**.